 Kids up to a certain age believe everything their parents tell them.
 Once they hit double digits, they think they can tell parents a thing or two.
-The next time they get all superior about the choices you make on Footlocker, bring them down a peg or two with these fun facts about the holiday just past.
+The next time they get all superior about the choices you make, bring them down a peg or two with these fun facts about the holiday just past.

 Jefferson thought the idea sucked

 Thanksgiving only became an American holiday in 1863, when poet Sarah Josepha Hale used her influence to get it approved.

 She campaigned for it by writing letters to 5 presidents over 17 years, finally striking gold with Abraham Lincoln.

 It took so long because most people thought it was ridiculous, including founding father Thomas Jefferson.

 However, that isn’t the end of the story.
 It took another 78 years before it became an official national holiday.

 Lincoln Proclaimed Thanksgiving

 Abraham Lincoln proclaimed Thanksgiving a national holiday on October 3, 1863.
 Sarah Josepha Hale, who wrote “Mary Had A Little Lamb,” convinced Lincoln to make Thanksgiving a national holiday after writing letters for 17 years.

 The most popular first Thanksgiving we learn about in school.